Irrigation in Australia: Rice

 Irrigated areas in the Riverina produces the vast majority of rice grown in Australia, particularly in the Murrumbidgee Irrigation Area (MIA), but also the Murray Irrigation Area around Finley, Coleambally and Deniliquin areas.

 Today, more than one million tonnes of Australian rice is produced each year and exported to over 70 countries, generating A$500 million in export income and supporting 63 towns in the Riverina and northern Victoria.
 Major rice mills are located in Leeton, Coleambally and the largest rice mill in the southern hemisphere in Deniliquin.

 The total gross value of irrigated agricultural production in the rice industry in 2004-05 was A$102 million compared to A$350 million in 2000-01.
 Water use by the rice industry fell between 2000/01 and 2004/05, due mainly to smaller planted areas during the drought; the rice industry used 2223 GL in 2000/01, 631 GL in 2004/05 and 101 GL in 2008/09.

 Grapes

-Wine, dried and table grapes are grown commercially in all States and Territories.
-Grape production is the fifth largest fruit industry in Australia.
+Wine, dried and table grapes are grown commercially in all states and territories.
+Grape production is now the largest fruit industry in Australia.
 Of that production wine grape production at over 1 e6t per annum is almost nine times the production of dried grapes and 14 times the production of table grapes.

 A comparison with other grape producing countries throughout the world shows that Australia was the fourteenth largest producer of grapes in 1997.

 Towards sustaining that production much of Australia’s viticulture is located in irrigable areas where water supply is reliable and well managed, with many new vineyards relying upon the availability of water pumped from rivers and streams.

 The Australian grape industry used a total of 439 GL in 2006/07, equating to approximately 4.3 ML/ha.

 Major grape growing areas of Australia are: